user1344-gh/jargon-lang/README.md

 ## Assignment `a=b`
 Assigns the value `b` to variable `a`
 ## Code blocks `{}`
 Creates a block of multiple statements separated by semicolons.
-Required for multiline code as of version 0.14
+## Function calls `a(b, c)`
+Used to call function `a` with arguments in parentheses
 # Keywords
 ## `var`
 ```